Hohle Fels: Discoveries

 The first excavation took place in 1870, yielding remnants of cave bears, reindeer, mammoths and horses as well as tools belonging to the Aurignacian culture of the Upper Paleolithic.

 Further excavations during 1958 to 1960, 1977, and 2002 yielded a number of spectacular finds, including several specimens of prehistoric sculpture such as an ivory bird and a human-lion hybrid figure similar to the Löwenmensch figurine but only 2.5 cm tall.
 In 2005, one of the oldest phallic representations was discovered.

 In 2008, a team from the University of Tübingen, led by archaeologist Nicholas Conard, discovered an artifact known as the Venus of Hohle Fels, dated to about 35,000 to 40,000 years ago.
 This is the earliest known Venus figurine and the earliest undisputed example of expressly human figurative art.
 The team also unearthed a bone flute in the cave, and found two fragments of ivory flutes in nearby caves.
 The flutes date back at least 35,000 years and are some of the earliest musical instruments ever found.
 In 2012, it was announced that an earlier discovery of bone flute fragments in Geißenklösterle Cave now date back to about 42,000 years, instead of 37,000 years, as earlier perceived.

 In 2020 a 20-centimetre long, 40,000 year old mammoth tusk with a line of four holes drilled into it was interpreted as being a device for making rope.
 Grooves around each hole would have held plant fibres in place.
 The instrument was found near the base of the Aurignacian deposits at Hohle Fels by a team led by Nicholas Conard of the institute of archaeological sciences at the University of Tübingen.
 Veerle Rots, of the University of Liège in Belgium was able to make four twisted strands of twine, using a bronze replica of the Hohle Fels cave device, an example of reconstruction archaeology.
 A similar 15,000 years old device, made of reindeer antler, was found in Gough's Cave in Cheddar Gorge, Somerset and at many other sites.
 The existence of these tools at different locations indicates rope-making had already become an important human activity by the Upper Paleolithic.
-Chris Stringer Research Leader in Human Origins at the Natural History Museum said, "These devices were called batons and were originally thought to have been carried by chiefs as badges of rank.
+Chris Stringer, Research Leader in Human Origins at the Natural History Museum, London, said, "These devices were called batons and were originally thought to have been carried by chiefs as badges of rank.
 However, they had holes with spirals round them and we now realise they must have been used to make or manipulate ropes."
 The ropes could then have been used to construct fishing nets, snares and traps, bows and arrows, clothing and containers for carrying food.
 Heavy objects, such as sleds, could now be hauled on ropes while spear points could be lashed to poles.
-However, experiments show the grooves do not impart any twist to the pulled fibers, and the tool adds nothing to the rope making process that cannot be done with bare hands.